Transcription Service Guide¶

 If Single Transcription¶

-files(File upload): This field is used to upload one or more audio files for transcription- File Format: All files must be audio files (
+files(File upload): This field is used to upload one or more audio files for transcription- File Format: All files must be audio files.
+Supported extensions:

 Note